vstakhov/hpenc/README.md

 significantly faster in case of generic hardware.

 Internally, `hpenc` uses pre-shared key for key derivation only.
-For this purposes, it applies `chacha20` stream cipher to a string of all zeroes using this pre-shared key as key and monotonically increasing counter as nonce.
-This allows up to 2^64 unique session keys that are used for bulk encryption.
+For this purposes, it applies `xchacha20` stream cipher to a string of all zeroes using this pre-shared key as key and monotonically increasing counter as nonce, the inital nonce is encoded to the message's header and is chosen randomly.

 During bulk encryption `hpenc` splits input into blocks of data.
 Each block is appended with MAC tag calculated from the encrypted content and non-encrypted portion that represents the length of the current block.
 So far,